acorn-io/aws/elasticache/memcached/examples/proxycache/README.md

 # Proxy Cache

 This is a simple example that shows how to use our Memcached service acorn.
-It proxies requests to a given URL and caches them using Memcached.
+It proxies requests to a given URL and caches the response using Memcached.

 ## Example usage